 It is 2019, meaning we have a lustrum this year!
 Which means we will go outside of Europe next year.
 We are still working hard on deciding the destination for the coming year.

-Each year, the Foreign Field Trip Committee, or Buixie, organizes an excursion to a foreign (European) country for members of T.F.V.
-'Professor Francken', visiting universities and companies to get an impression of the world of applied physics outside of Groningen.
-Furthermore, every lustrum, the committee goes all-out and organizes an excursion to another continent, broadening the horizon even more.
-If you have questions about the committee, send us an email at: email@example.com.
+Each year, the Foreign Excursion Foundation, or SLEF, organizes an excursion to a foreign (European) country for members of T.F.V.
+'Professor Francken', visiting universities and companies to get an impression of the world of engineering physics outside of Groningen.
+Furthermore, every lustrum, the committee goes all-out and organizes an excursion to another continent, broadening the horizon even more, which is this year.
+If you have questions about the board, send us an email at: email@example.com.

 To finance the foreign excursions and keep the participants' fee as low as possible, the foreign excursion committee provides so-called case studies.
 A case study is an assignment by a company under supervision of a PhD or professor at the RUG.
 It could be anything from purely theoretical research to a practical assignment.
 The student doing such a case study is rewarded ECTs, which can be used for the mandatory bachelor project.
 Our job is to arrange these case studies, and initiate contact between students and companies.